 Double Edge Safety Razor or just safety razor has become more popular in the last few years so early 2020 I started testing them to see what it’s all about.
 Turns out I had the chance to try a lot of different razors and blades so here’s what I learned along the way.

 Shaving: Most websites out there are saying a shave with a safety razor is closer, smoother, with less irritation and less chance of ingrown hair than regular cartridge razor.
-I do agree with it but the difference is not that big for me with my type of skin and beard.
-Both products gives me a close shave.
-It is smoother to shave with a safety because it cuts better, you don’t need to do as many pass as a cartridge razor.
-However, to have a close shave with a safety razor, you need to pass multiple times which might irritate your skin (also depends on the blade and how you handle the razor).
+The truth is that it all depends on your hair.
+In my case, I agree, cartridge razor is rougher to shave but still gives a smooth finish.
+In my case, also, to have a close shave with a safety razor, you need to pass multiple times which might irritate your skin (also depends on the blade and how you handle the razor).
 Both are great products in reality.

 Time: Takes about the same time to shave compared to a cartridge razor.
 You go slower but don’t need to do the same places as often.
 A safety razor does cut better than a cartridge.